Purpose

 |

-| ORGANIZATION [=] {INDEX | HEAP} | Specifies the storage order of data rows in the table, that is, the table organization mode.
-The values are as follows:
+| ORGANIZATION [=] {INDEX | HEAP} | Optional.
+Specifies the storage order of data rows in the table, i.e., the table organization mode.
+The options are as follows:

 NoteFor OceanBase Database V4.3.5, the |

-| enable_macro_block_bloom_filter [=] {True | False} | Specifies whether to persist the macro block-level bloom filter.
-The values are as follows:
+| enable_macro_block_bloom_filter [=] {True | False} | Specifies whether to persist the bloom filter at the macroblock level.
+The options are as follows:

 NoteFor OceanBase Database V4.3.5, the |

-| DYNAMIC_PARTITION_POLICY [=] (dynamic_partition_policy_list) | Specifies the dynamic partition management properties of the table, enabling automatic creation and deletion of partitions. dynamic_partition_policy_list is a list of configurable parameters for dynamic partition policies, separated by commas.
-For detailed information, refer to dynamic_partition_policy_option below.
+| DYNAMIC_PARTITION_POLICY [=] (dynamic_partition_policy_list) | Specifies the dynamic partition management attribute for the table, enabling automatic creation and deletion of partitions. dynamic_partition_policy_list is a list of configurable parameters for the dynamic partition strategy, with each parameter separated by an English comma.
+For more information, see dynamic_partition_policy_option below.

-NoteFor OceanBase Database V4.3.5, specifying dynamic partition management properties for tables is supported starting from V4.3.5 BP2. |
+NoteFor OceanBase Database V4.3.5, specifying the dynamic partition management attribute for the table is supported starting from V4.3.5 BP2. |

-| PARTITION BY RANGE [COLUMNS]([column_name_list]) [SIZE('size_value')] | Specifies the creation of an automatic partition table.
-For more information, see Automatic partition splitting under the syntax for automatic partitioning when creating tables. | |
+| PARTITION BY RANGE [COLUMNS]([column_name_list]) [SIZE('size_value')] | Specifies the creation of an auto-partitioned table.
+For more information, see the automatic partitioning syntax when creating a table in Automatic partition splitting. |

-| SEMISTRUCT_ENCODING_TYPE | Optional parameter used to specify the type of semi-structured encoding.
-The details are as follows:
+| SEMISTRUCT_ENCODING_TYPE | Optional.
+Specifies the encoding type for semi-structured data.
+The options are as follows:

 |